Omer-Cicek/recipe_app_router/README.md

 Users should be able to:

 - Search about any food for any meal and gets 10 result about their search.
-- See the details page(nutrients and ingredients).
+- See the details page for each food(nutrients and ingredients).

 ## Got feedback for me?